RedisLabs/redislabs-docs/content/ri/installing/configurations.md

 - `REDISINSIGHT_HOST` - By default, RedisInsight binds to the IP address `0.0.0.0`.
 To have RedisInsight bind to a different host, set the `REDISINSIGHT_HOST` environment variable.

-- `REDISINSIGHT_HOME_DIR` - By default, RedisInsight stores it's local database, log files, snapshot files, etc. in the `.redisinsight` directory in the user's home directory on desktop and in the `/db` directory inside the Docker container.
+- `REDISINSIGHT_HOME_DIR` - By default, RedisInsight stores its local database, log files, snapshot files, etc. in  `~/.redisinsight`, a sub-directory in the user's home directory on desktop and in the `/db` directory inside the Docker container.
 To change this directory, set the `REDISINSIGHT_HOME_DIR` environment variable.

-- `LOG_DIR` - By default, RedisInsight stores it's log files directly inside the home directory (see `REDISINSIGHT_HOME_DIR`).
+- `LOG_DIR` - By default, RedisInsight stores its log files directly inside the home directory (see `REDISINSIGHT_HOME_DIR`).
 To store the log files somewhere else, set the `LOG_DIR` environment variable.